davidmweber/soulstar/README.md

 Builds are mostly managed by cargo, but we use the awesome [just](https://github.com/casey/just) tool to automate some of the builds.
 Running `just --list` will show all the available tasks.

-The devices are custom flashed per user from the configuration file [souls.toml].
+The devices are custom flashed per user from the configuration file [souls.toml](souls.toml).
 For this example:

 ```toml
 [[device]]